URL path: Index page // Bilirubin Total, Serum

 Bilirubin Total, Serum

-Serum total bilirubin measurement is used to evaluate liver function, to evaluate a wide range of diseases affecting the production, uptake, storage, metabolism or excretion of bilirubin, and to monitor the efficacy of phototherapy in newborns.
+The measurement of total serum bilirubin is used to assess liver function, evaluate a wide range of diseases that affect the production, uptake, storage, metabolism, or excretion of bilirubin, and monitor the effectiveness of phototherapy in newborns.

 More information

-Bilirubin, one of the components of bile, is formed in the liver, spleen, and bone marrow.
-It is also formed as a result of the breakdown of hemoglobin as occurs during the destruction of red blood cells.
-There are three types of bilirubin: total, direct (conjugated) and indirect (unconjugated).
-Total bilirubin is made up of the sum of direct bilirubin plus indirect bilirubin.
-The level of total bilirubin is increased in any type of jaundice.
+Bilirubin, a bile component, is formed in the liver, spleen, and bone marrow.
+It is also formed due to the breakdown of hemoglobin, such as during the destruction of red blood cells.
+There are three types of bilirubin: total, direct (conjugated), and indirect (unconjugated).
+Total bilirubin is the sum of direct bilirubin plus indirect bilirubin.
+The level of total bilirubin is increased in any jaundice.

-Normally, direct or conjugated bilirubin is secreted from the gastrointestinal tract, with only a small amount entering the bloodstream.
-It was originally called "immediate" because this water-soluble bilirubin reacts directly with the reagent added to the samples.
-Its value increases in the blood during the obstructive jaundice (from stones to bile) and appears as jaundice as bilirubin cannot reach the intestine to be excreted and instead enters the bloodstream where it is excreted by the kidneys.
-Instant bilirubin is the only type of bilirubin that can penetrate the renal coil and so is the only type of bilirubin that can be found in the urine.
+Direct or conjugated bilirubin is typically excreted from the gastrointestinal tract, with only small amounts entering the bloodstream.
+It was initially called “direct” because this water-soluble bilirubin reacts directly with the reagent added to the samples.
+Its level increases in the blood during obstructive jaundice (from gallstones), and jaundice occurs because the bilirubin cannot reach the intestine to be excreted and instead enters the bloodstream to be excreted by the kidneys.
+Direct bilirubin is the only type of bilirubin that can cross the renal glomerulus and is thus the only type of bilirubin found in the urine.

-Indirect bilirubin, also known as free or unbound bilirubin, is usually found in the bloodstream.
-Its name derives from the fact that this water-insoluble bilirubin does not react directly with the reagents added to the samples.
-Alcohol must be added to make a reaction.
-Indirect bilirubin is increased in cases of hemolytic jaundice, in which the degradation of hemoglobin results in higher levels of indirect bilirubin.
-This is the type of bilirubin that increases in cases of hepatocellular dysfunction such as hepatitis.
+Indirect bilirubin, also known as free or unconjugated bilirubin, is typically found in the bloodstream.
+Its name comes from this non-water-soluble bilirubin not reacting directly with reagents added to the samples.
+Alcohol must be added for the reaction to occur.
+Indirect bilirubin is increased in cases of hemolytic jaundice, in which the breakdown of hemoglobin results in higher levels of indirect bilirubin.
+This is the type of bilirubin that is increased in cases of hepatocellular dysfunction such as hepatitis.

 Usually, only total bilirubin is measured.
-If total bilirubin measurement is not possible, further testing is carried out to determine the level of direct and indirect bilirubin.
+If total bilirubin is out of range, further testing is done to determine the direct and indirect bilirubin levels.

 Possible Interpretations of Pathological Values

-• Medications that can increase total bilirubin: Allopurinol, anabolic steroids, anthelmintics, ascorbic acid, azathioprine, chloropropamide, cholinergic, codeine, dextran, mefeneprolein, diuretic, epinephrine, epinephrine oral contraceptives, phenazopyridine, phenothiazines, quinidine, rifampicin, streptomycin, theophylline, tyrosine, vitamin A.
+• Medications that may increase total bilirubin: Allopurinol, anabolic steroids, antimalarials, ascorbic acid, azathioprine, chlorpropamide, cholinergic, codeine, dextran, diuretics, epinephrine, isoproterenol, levodopa, MAO inhibitors, meperidine, methyldopa, methotrexate, morphine, oral contraceptives, phenazopyridine, phenothiazines, quinidine, rifampicin, streptomycin, theophylline, tyrosine, vitamin A.

-• Medications that can reduce total bilirubin: Barbiturates, caffeine, chloride, citrates, corticosteroids, ethanol, penicillin, proteins, salicylates, sulfonamides, urea.
+• Medications that may reduce total bilirubin: Barbiturates, caffeine, chlorine, citrates, corticosteroids, ethanol, penicillin, proteins, salicylates, sulfonamides, and urea.

 Important Note